smartlegionlab/clipassman/README.md

-# clipassman <sup>v0.6.2</sup>
+# clipassman <sup>v0.6.3</sup>

 ___clipassman___ - Cross-platform console smart password generator and manager.

 Working with passwords has never been so secure.
-No encryption, smart passwords are not stored anywhere, they are generated on the fly.
+There is no encryption, smart passwords are not stored anywhere, they are generated on the fly.
-They do not need to be memorized or written down.
+They do not need to be remembered, encrypted or written down.
 You only need to remember the secret phrase.
+And at the right time, using a secret phrase, you can simply generate your password on the fly.

 ***